ivan-pinto/ivan-pinto/README.md

 ## :man_technologist: About Me:
-- :telescope: I’m working with PL/SQL and Databases.
+- :telescope: I’m working with GO and C/CPP.

 - :seedling: Exploring Python.